2009 Wimbledon Championships – Men's singles final: Significance

 This match was the culmination of Federer's historic summer of 2009.
-After winning Roland Garros a month earlier to complete the career grand slam, Federer's win gave him his standalone record 15th major title and led many to proclaim him as the greatest player of all time.
+After winning the French Open a month earlier to complete the career grand slam, Federer's win gave him his standalone record 15th major title and led many to proclaim him as the greatest player of all time.

 Due to the historic nature of Federer's accomplishment, Pete Sampras flew to London from California to witness Federer set the all-time Grand Slam record.
 It was the first time that he had returned to the All England Club for The Championships since 2002.
 Other tennis legends Björn Borg and Rod Laver also attended.

 The match set the record of most games played in a Grand Slam final (77) and most games played in the fifth set of any Grand Slam final (30).
 The previous record for most games played in a Grand Slam final was the 1927 Australian Championships final (71) and the previous record for most games in a fifth set was the 1927 French Championships final (20).
 Roddick's 39 winning games in the final was the most won by any player, not to have also won the championship.

 In the United States the match was the most watched Wimbledon final in a decade, since the all American contest of Sampras-Agassi in 1999.
 It pulled in 5.71 million viewers, which constituted a 9% increase over the Federer–Nadal final of 2008.
 In the United Kingdom the final averaged 7.1 million viewers, with a peak of 11.1 million when Federer clinched victory.